-There are two verbal answers to a Yes or No question: Yes and No (Note: For those who migrate to “sure”, please consider showing a […]
+There are two verbal answers to a Yes or No question: Yes and No (Note: For those who migrate to “sure”, please consider showing a little less apathy).
+It is my experience that over time too many of us are conditioned to constrain ourselves by defaulting with the negative response. […]

 Category: parenting